Greek islands: Fighting water shortages with desalination – DW – 08/30/2024

 This year, Greece has been plagued by major forest fires, deadly heat waves and water shortages.
 At present, water reserves on Naxos have almost been used up.

 In August, water is a luxury here.
-The reservoirs are almost empty, and many wells have dried up.
+The reservoirs are nearly empty, and many wells have run dry.
 The heat and drought this year have been particularly extreme.
 There has been no rainfall on Naxos for almost nine months.

 Most of the island's residents work in agriculture, which is why tourism has become even more important as a source of income on the island this year.